memoiry/LightML.jl/README.md

-# lightML.jl
+# LightML.jl

-lightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.
+LightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.

 The purpose of this project is purely self-educational.